CNN International: Early years

-New international era (1995–2006)
+New international era (1995–2005)

 In 1995, creative director Morgan Almeida defined a progressive rebranding strategy, to target CNNI's diverse global market, making the on-air look less overtly American and with a cleaner, simpler "international" aesthetic going forward.
 The word "International" in the channel's logo was replaced with a globe, and the new branding featured numerous international locations filmed in time-lapse, channel idents created in CGI with Velvet Design in Munich, and a news brand designed with The Attik in New York.

+The regionalization of CNN International was through the efforts of Chris Cramer, joining CNN in 1996.
+CNN International was split into three feeds – Asia, Europe/Africa/Middle East and Latin America.
+By 1998, CNN International produced 90% of its content, up from 50% in 1996.
+The rest of the percentage is for domestic CNN broadcasts from the United States.
+According to an annual PAX survey, in 1998 and 1999 CNN International was the leading cable and satellite network in Asia in terms of viewership among affluent households and among business decision-makers.
+CNN International planned to air shows in 1999 including World Beat, its popular weekly international music segment, and the global arts round-up Art Club.
+The channel was banned in China in June 1999, on the tenth anniversary of the Tianamnen Square massacre.

 2006–2009 revamp

 The network undertook another major rebranding effort in 2006 overseen by Mark Wright and London agency Kemistry.
 The ticker was replaced by a flipper, on-screen graphics were more unified and from October 2007 until August 2008, new studios were progressively rolled out.
-However, on January 1, 2009, CNN International adopted the "lower-thirds" that CNN/US had introduced a month earlier which were inspired by the clean modern design of the CNNI rebrand efforts.
+However, on January 1, 2009, CNN International adopted the "lower-thirds" that CNN/US had introduced a month earlier which was inspired by the clean modern design of the CNNI rebrand efforts.

 In the U.S., CNNI North America was distributed overnight and on weekends over the CNNfn financial channel, until that channel's demise in December 2004.
 It is now available as a standalone, full-time channel, usually as part of high-tier packages of subscription providers including Time Warner Cable, AT&T U-Verse, Verizon FiOS and Cox Communications.